Gamunex-C: The Immune Supplement

 History of Thrombosis

-Therefore, people who have suffered thrombosis or are at a risk should not receive Gamunex-C infusions.
+People who have suffered thrombosis or are at a higher risk of developing the disease should not receive the infusions.
 The risk factors include:

 - High levels of cholesterol in the body